ray-project/ray/doc/source/serve/core-apis.md

 To assign hardware resources per replica, you can pass resource requirements to `ray_actor_options`.
 By default, each replica requires one CPU.
-To learn about options to pass in, take a look at {ref}`Resources with Actor<actor-resource-guide>` guide.
+To learn about options to pass in, take a look at [Resources with Actor](actor-resource-guide) guide.

 For example, to create a deployment where each replica uses a single GPU, you can do the
 following: